bazelbuild/bazel/CODEBASE.md

 1. Ones implemented using a very elaborate bash test framework under `src/test/shell`
 2. Ones implemented in Java.
-These are implemented as subclasses of `AbstractBlackBoxTest`.
+These are implemented as subclasses of 'BuildIntegrationTestCase'.

-`AbstractBlackBoxTest` has the virtue that it works on Windows, too, but most of our integration tests are written in bash.
+`BuildIntegrationTestCase` is the preferred integration testing framework as it is well-equipped for most testing scenarios.
+As it is a Java framework, it provides debuggability and seamless integration with many common development tools.
+There are many examples of `BuildIntegrationTestCase` classes in the Bazel repository.

 Analysis tests are implemented as subclasses of `BuildViewTestCase`.
 There is a scratch file system you can use to write BUILD files, then various helper